 The unemployment rate for people with disabilities in Nova Scotia (6.8%) is 1.1 percentage points higher than the unemployment rate for those without disabilities.
 Nova Scotia’s unemployment rate for people without disabilities (5.7%) is the at the average among the ten provinces and its rate for those with disabilities is the fourth highest among the provinces.

 Employment Rate by Severity of Disability

-Among people with disabilities, employment rates are affected and decrease with the severity of disability.
+Among people with disabilities, employment rates are affected by the severity of disability.
 This trend is observed at both the national and provincial level.
-However, while the employment rates for people with mild and moderate disabilities were higher at the national level compared to Nova Scotia, people with severe and very severe disabilities had higher employment rates in Nova Scotia than at the national level.
-Nova Scotia’s employment rates for people with severe and very severe disabilities were 42.9% and 25.8% respectively compared to 40.5% and 25.6% at the national level.
+However, while the employment rates for people with mild and moderate disabilities were higher at the national level compared to Nova Scotia, people with moderate and very severe disabilities had higher employment rates in Nova Scotia than at the national level.
+Nova Scotia’s employment rates for people with moderate and very severe disabilities were 20.8% and 23.2% respectively compared to 19.5% and 19.7% at the national level.

 Type of Disability

 The prevalence of disabilities varies at different stages of life.
 Common to all age groups, however, was the prominence of pain-related disabilities—which were the most prevalent disability type among working age adults.
 Among working age, 65.3% had a pain-related disability, and roughly half that percentage had a disability related to mental health, flexibility or mobility (and often in combination).

 Mental health-related disabilities (39%) ranked fourth in prevalence among disability types for persons aged 15 years and over and represented just over 89,000 Nova Scotians.
 In fact, among youth, mental health-related (66.8%) was the most common type of disability, followed by learning (39.4%), and pain-related disabilities (30.1%).